cya9nide/pyircbot/README.md

 # PyIRCBot - IRC Bot

 A Python-based IRC bot designed for IRC servers with configurable server, channel, and bot identity.
-WIP - google not working as intended, others.
-Weather using weatherapi.com API
+WIP - .google not working as intended - might get to that.
+Weather using weatherapi.com API working.
+Only tested with Gamesurge network.

 ## Features